J-W-A-T/MECH105-Algorithms/README.md

 # MECH105-Algorithms
-These are the algorithms I created for MECH105 utilizing different numerical methods and root finding methods.
+These are the algorithms I created for MECH105 utilizing different numerical methods, root finding methods and other interesting assignments.

 ---